byronbytes/ipConFix/README.md

 # ipConFix
-Fixes ipconfig in case anything gets broken.
-This is very lightweight and will not get updated that much.
+This fixes ipconfig in case anything gets broken or stops working.
+This software is very lightweight and simple, which means updates will not be major.

 ## Scripts

-* ipConFix.bat - *Does all ipConFix commands.*
+* ipConFix.bat - *Executes the fixing commands.*
-* ipConRenew.bat - *Changes your IP address* (Need to research this more)
+  - Changes IP Address
+  - Flushes DNS Records
+  - Clears ARP and DNS Cache

 * ipConList.bat - *Lists ipconfig info.*
+  - Lists info about IP Address and other techy information.

 ## Installation
 Download the source code as a .zip and run it.